-Traditional CMSs treat content as a one-off effort: this makes content management difficult to fit into existing development life cycles.
+Traditional CMSs often treat content as a one-off effort: this makes content management difficult to fit into existing development life cycles.

 Content environments make it easier for your development team to manage and maintain content structure once your content has been published.
 You can think of environments like code branches: great for testing, development and pre-production environments.